 Roth Option for 401(k) and 403(b) Plan

-You may have another option for your retirement investments as of Jan.
-1, 2006.
-Employers now can add a Roth option to the retirement plans they sponsor.
+You may have another option for your retirement investments.
+Employers can add a Roth option to the retirement plans they sponsor.
 This article refers to 401(k) plans, but the same information applies to 403(b) plans.

 Where the Roth 401(k) Originated